100 Notable alumni of

 -

-Michael Charles Jones, better known by his ring name Virgil, was an American professional wrestler and actor.
+Michael Charles Jones, better known by his ring name Virgil, was an American professional wrestler and an actor.
 He is best known for his tenures in the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW).

 -